snubsalot/fat-dash/README.md

 - Chromium 73 - should work with any half decent Chrome version
 - Don't get your hands dirty with IE 😉.
 Also I am not sure concerning Safari browser.

-### csv-files
+### csv-files support
-I tested the app with csv files starting at Game Version 1.0.2.
-Currently, only challenge csv files (not free-to-play sessions) are supported.
+- starting at Game Version 1.0.2
+- only challenges (not tested with free-to-play sessions)

 ## Disclaimer
 This is a community project (not from the official author).